AaltoSciComp/python-for-scicomp/content/numpy-advanced.rst

   b = a[1:3, 1:3]   # This view does not start at the beginning
   offset = b.__array_interface__['data'][0] - a.__array_interface__['data'][0]
-  print('Offset:' offset, 'bytes')  # Offset: 48 bytes
+  print('Offset:', offset, 'bytes')  # Offset: 48 bytes

 .. image:: img/numpy-advanced/02_views.svg